andrew-edwards/empirical-dyn-mod/README.md

 ### One time things to get started using git and GitHub

-From <a href="https://github.com/andrew-edwards/git-workshop">my adapted version</a> of Chris Grandin's git workshop tutorial:
+Some of this is from <a href="https://github.com/andrew-edwards/git-workshop">my adapted version</a> of Chris Grandin's git workshop tutorial.
+Please keep a note of anything that didn't work or could be made clearer - once you get comfortable with using GitHub you'll be able to simply edit these notes and I can accept your changes so that others don't run into the same issues.

+**These are one-time steps and will not need to be done again**

 1. You will need to <a href="https://github.com/" target="_blank">sign up for GitHub</a>, which you've presumably already done as you're viewing this *private* 'repository'.